Little Turtle: Early life and physical description

 There is little documentary evidence for most of Little Turtle's life.
-The exact year and place of his birth are uncertain, but sources generally indicate that he was born in 1747 or 1752, the years prior to or following the period that his parents lived in the Miami village of Pickawillany.
+The exact year and place of his birth are uncertain.
+Still, sources generally indicate that he was born in 1747 or 1752, the years before or following the period that his parents lived in the Miami village of Pickawillany.
 Some historians give 1752 as his probable date of birth; others prefer 1747.

 The exact names of Little Turtle's parents have been long debated.
 Historian Andrew Cayton named Mishikinakwa (The Turtle) as his father and an unnamed Mohican refugee as his mother; however, Little Turtle biographer Harvey Carter indicated that Little Turtle's father was Cinquenackqua.

-Little Turtle was born in what became present-day Whitley County, Indiana, at either a small Miami village along Devil's Lake, or at a larger nearby village known as Turtletown (present-day Churubusco, Indiana).
+Little Turtle was born in what became present-day Whitley County, Indiana, at either a small Miami village along Devil's Lake or a larger nearby village known as Turtletown (present-day Churubusco, Indiana).
 Little Turtle lived at Turtletown, along the Eel River, until 1780.

 Little Turtle has been described as nearly six feet tall.
-He disdained drunkenness and presented himself as a serious man, but was fond of wearing silver on his ears and clothing.
+He disdained drunkenness and presented himself as a serious man.
+Little Turtle was fond of wearing silver on his ears and clothing.

 Career

 Early years

 Little Turtle was selected as the war chief of the Atchatchakangouen division of the Myaamiaki (Miami people) through his demonstration of military prowess in battle.
-Although he was war chief of the leading division of the tribe, Little Turtle was never the head chief of the Miami, which was a hereditary position.
+Although he was the war chief of the leading division of the tribe, Little Turtle was never the head chief of the Miami, which was a hereditary position.